phylo42/EPIK/README.md

 # RAPPAS2
-This is the new version of [RAPPAS](https://github.com/phylo42/RAPPAS).
+This is the new version of [RAPPAS](https://github.com/phylo42/RAPPAS), currently under development.

 ## Installation